Robrowno/guess-the-number/README.md

 - I would certainly like to work with different API's to see what further functionality/interactivity I could add to the application - I would try to make more random-event based games this way.

-- There are no scores or tallies in this game yet, which would also be one of the next festures to add as this would add more of a goal to each game.
+- There are no scores or tallies in this game yet, which would also be one of the next features to add as this would add more of a goal to each game.

 - A player vs Player version of the Coin Toss with a best of 3 and 5 options being available.
 I'm sure a PvP version of Guess-The-Number (game1) could be created as well.